 Parwal Aloo ki Sabzi

-People and especially doctors ask me how do I get my complete nutrition by eating “just” a vegetarian diet.
-The big question is “protein, how do I get my protein?”
-For many, my vegetarian diet is a big question of wholesome and healthy living in America.
+People ask me how do I get my complete nutrition by eating “just” a vegetarian diet.
+Especially for many, my vegetarian diet is a big question of wholesome and healthy living in America.

 You can cut the parwal in desired size and shape.
 Many a times, we stuff it with spices or other ingredients and cook it like Bharwaan Baingan or Bharwaan Karela .
 Either way, it is delicious.

-The best part about this recipe is that it does not need any fancy ingredients or spices, other than the mundane ones as stored in your spice box.
+Additionally, the best part about this recipe is that it does not need any fancy ingredients or spices, other than the mundane ones.
 I love the recipes, that are easy and have fewer ingredients that are easily availbale.
 I bet we all do.

 Some other dry vegetable preparations from my blog are – Bharwaan Bhindi , Aami Mirchi ki Sabzi , Kathal ki sabzi , Mooli ke patte ki sabzi and many more.